sk1m/oidc-cli/README.md

 ## Contributions

-This is an open source software.
+This is an open source software.<br>
 Feel free to open issues and pull requests for improving code and documents.